Yeeldx/yeeldbox-devdocs/docs/contributing/governance/governance-and-operations.md

 - **yTeams** focus on specific aspects of the protocol or relevant operations
 - **Multisig** members execute or veto any on-chain decisions

 Token holders have an ultimate say over what yTeams exist, who is part of the Multisig, and the limitations of each group's operational control.
-The term 'constrained delgation' originates from token holders delegating specific powers to various groups building and managing yearn.
+The term 'constrained delgation' originates from token holders delegating specific powers to various groups building and managing Yeeldx.

 A simplified flow of governance would look like this: